sharma-s7/TodoList/README.md

-# 📝 Simple Responsive To-Do App
+# 📝 Simple Responsive To-Do list App

 A lightweight and responsive To-Do List application built using **HTML**, **CSS**, and **JavaScript**.
 Users can add tasks, mark them as complete (and uncheck them), and delete the entire list with a single click.